 Mental Health Services are provided to the Jail.
 Referrals can be made by the staff or you may request an appointment by completing a Sick Call or Inmate Request on the kiosks.
-Mental health professionals visit the Jail three (3) times per week.
+Mental health professionals visit the Jail up to three (3) times per week.
 Your Sick Call or Inmate Request will be forwarded to the mental health provider, who will review your request and determine when and if you are seen.
+Mental health staff may not prescribe medications if you are found to have abused medications during your incarceration.
+Mental health staff may not prescribe medications for you within the first 30 days of your arrival if they believe you used or abused illegal drugs or alcohol, including the misuse of prescription drugs, leading up to your incarceration.
+When submitting your request be as specific as possible behind your need for mental health services.